 Are there any changes to your cat’s home life?
 New baby, divorce, death, new pet, moved house?

 Does your cat spend long periods of time at home alone?
 Could he be bored?

 Are there other cats in the household, how do they all get along?

 Are there any other cats outside who could be stirring up your cat?

 Finding the cause of the stress and eliminating where possible.
 This may not always be possible, as has been stated above, the behaviour may have started in reaction to a stress, however, it has become compulsive behaviour now, even though the reason for the original stress may have been resolved.

-- If the problem is other cats within the home, you may need to set up separate areas for them with multiple litter trays, food and water bowls.
-In some cases, complete separation may be necessary and then the cats will be slowly re-introduced over a period of several weeks.
+If the problem is other cats within the home, you may need to set up separate areas for them with multiple litter trays, food, and water bowls.
+It may be necessary to completely separate cats for a period time and slowly-re-introduce them over several weeks.
 This typically begins with feeding the cats on either side of a screen door, so that they can see each other, slowly moving the bowls closer together.
 Eventually, opening the door and having them eat close to each other.
 Additionally, playing with both cats in the same room can help to settle them and assist with re-introduction.
-Jackson Galaxy from My Cat From Hell has some excellent videos on how to re-introduce cats who don't get along.
+Jackson Galaxy from My Cat From Hell has some excellent videos on how to re-introduce cats who don’t get along.

-- If it isn't possible to bring your cat's behaviour under control by changing the stress and environment then it may be necessary to try medications such as anti-depressants or anti-anxiety medications.
+If it isn’t possible to bring your cat’s behaviour under control by changing the stress and environment then it may be necessary to try medications such as anti-depressants or anti-anxiety medications.
 The goal is usually to give this medication until the behaviour decreases and then gradually taper off the medication.
 It can take several months for the fur to re-grow.
-Medications should always be used in conjunction with behaviour modification.
+Always use medications in conjunction with behaviour modification.